Can I Get Chest Pain From Anxiety?

 Almost 25% of patients admitted to emergency rooms with chest pains are found to have been experiencing anxiety-induced chest pain and not a heart attack.
 Of that 25%, most of them are young women.
 However, while the symptoms and signs of anxiety-induced chest pain may be similar to those of a heart attack, there are some key differences.

 For one, the risk factors are different.
-While symptoms of panic or anxiety attacks may look similar, a heart attack (and related heart attack pain) usually doesn’t happen without risk factors.
+While symptoms of panic attacks or anxiety attacks may look similar, a heart attack (and related heart attack pain) usually doesn’t happen without risk factors.
 For example, coronary artery disease is the leading cause of heart attacks.
 The risk factors for coronary artery disease include older age, high blood pressure, tobacco use, family history of heart disease, high cholesterol, and diabetes.
-So, if you’re free of these risk factors, you’re more likely to experience anxiety-induced chest pain than a heart attack.
+So, if you’re free of these risk factors, you’re more likely to experience anxiety chest pain than a heart attack.

 What to do if you feel chest pain